 111 South Kuter Street, Building 711, Maxwell AFB, AL 36112, US

-OUR MISSION Supporting America’s communities with emergency response, diverse aviation and ground services, youth development, and promotion of air, space and cyber power.
+CAP supports America’s communities through emergency response, flying and ground services, youth development, and promotion of air, space and cyber power.

 Civil Air Patrol is congressionally chartered and operates as a 501(c)(3) nonprofit corporation.
 CAP performs services for the federal government as the official civilian auxiliary of the U.S. Air Force and for states/local communities as a nonprofit organization.
 CAP is made up of eight geographic regions consisting of 52 wings (the 50 states, Puerto Rico and the District of Columbia).
 It is a strategic partner of the Air Force, serving as a member of its Total Force.
 CAP has three primary missions - Emergency Services, Cadet Programs and Aerospace Education.
 Civil Air Patrol -Saves an average of 80 lives per year -Operates one of the largest fleet of single-engine piston aircraft in the world, with 560 planes currently in the fleet -Consists of 1,437 squadrons and approximately 56,000 volunteer youth and adult members nationwide -Flew over 104,500 hours in 2016 -Contributed nearly $167 million in man-hours in past year, serving the disaster relief and emergency service needs of communities, states and the nation.